 These days, if you're looking for real-life connections, the East Bank is the place.
 Start by dining with friends at the East Bank's restaurants, which include fan favorites, familiar franchises and chef-driven menus at restaurants like Alley Cat, which serves up fresh oysters and seafood right alongside the river.

 Just beneath the Aloft Cleveland Downtown hotel that sits stoically above the Flats, there's Lago, a chic eatery that intricately melds together traditional Italian cuisine with a contemporary vibe.
 Cross the street for Beerhead and its bustling patio where they've curated over 100 beers to go with their signature pizzas.

 It's in the East Bank you'll also find Dante's Inferno, Punch Bowl Social, Good Night John Boy, Margaritaville, Collision Bend Brewing Co., Lindey's Lake House and many others.

 Connect to the West Bank of the Flats on the free Metroparks Water Taxi.
 This side of the river was the first to experience revival thanks in large part to the opening of the Greater Cleveland Aquarium located in the historic Powerhouse.

-Nearby you can catch Lolly the Trolley for an historic tour of Cleveland, step aboard the Nautica Queen for a sunset cruise on Lake Erie or catch a national tour at Jacob's Pavilion.
+Nearby you can step aboard the Nautica Queen for a sunset cruise on Lake Erie or catch a national tour at Jacob's Pavilion.

 Farther north you'll find party-centric Shooters on the Water, the Cleveland Improv comedy club, and the Music Box Supper Club, an indie music venue with an eclectic music lineup, killer views and contemporary dining.